 - Lifetime ISA: In a nutshell

-- What is a Lifetime ISA and how does it work?
+- What is a Lifetime ISA?

-- Are Lifetime ISAs really relevant for students?
+- Lifetime ISAs students

-- How can I spend my LISA?
+- How can you spend your LISA?

 - How is the bonus paid?

-- Will my money be safe?
+- Will your money be safe?

 - You can pay a max of £4,000 into your Lifetime ISA each year

-- The government will then pay you 25% of what you save (so a max of £1,000/year)
+- The government will then give you a bonus of 25% of what you save (so a max of £1,000/year)

-- You’re able to keep getting the bonus on savings each year up to the age of 50
+- You’re able to keep getting the 25% bonus on savings each year up to the age of 50

 - The maximum house value you can put the LISA towards is £450,000 (on a property anywhere in the UK)